Databowl/affiliate-tracking/README.md

 ### Get the user's Databowl ID

-Create an event, you can find the event type IDs in your integration document.
+Using an affiliate ID, you can get a unique ID for identifying the user

 ```
 trackingClient.getUid(
-    eventTypeId: number, // the ID of the event type you want to create
+    affiliateId: string, // your affiliate's Databowl ID
-    userDefinedParams: object = {} // you can send custom parameters to be stored on the event
+    subAffiliateId: string|null // optional, your sub-affiliate's ID
 );
 ```